testingisdocumenting/znai/td-documentation-cli/documentation/layout/tables.md

 # Markdown in Cells

-You can use Markdown syntax within table file.
+You can use markup syntax within table file.

 :include-file: table-markup.csv